h-arvs/epicxp/README.md

 # EpicXP
-EpicXP is an injected dll Minecraft: Bedrock that will give the player 1000 levels upon injection.
+EpicXP is an injected dll for Minecraft: Bedrock that will give the player 1000 levels upon injection.

 This tool is designed as a utility mod to enchance the Minecraft: Bedrock experience.
 ## Usage